-Kittens begin to lose their baby teeth around 3 – 4 months of age.
-This is to make room for the larger adult (or permanent) teeth.
+Kittens begin to lose their baby teeth around 3 – 4 months of age to make room for the larger adult (or permanent) teeth.

 Most cat owners won’t even notice a kitten has lost his tooth, it is often lost in the home or swallowed.

 Around the time the baby teeth fall out, at 3 – 4 months.
 In some cases, your cat may have a retained baby tooth, which is just as it sounds, the baby tooth remains in the mouth despite the adult tooth erupting close by.
 There is more information on this condition here.

 - Kittens have 26 deciduous teeth.

 How do I know if my kitten is teething?